Decision Maker: Assistant Chief Executive - Local Engagement

 events.
 Those who do not drive may find it considerably inconvenient and expensive to travel

-to other venues in surrounding villages The Red Lion has been a focal point of the village for
+to other venues in surrounding villages The Blacksmith Arms has been a focal point of the

-many years and is used as a social hub for residents to meet with friends and family, hosting
+village for many years and is used as a social hub for residents to meet with friends and family,

 It is a place where the public can discuss issues of concern, to celebrate local, national, and